jjgrimmlabs/wazuh-homelab-monitoring-detection/README.md

 ------------------------------------------------------------------------

 ### How ###
-I’ll simulate attacks from the Kali Linux VM targeting the Windows machine using:
+I’ll simulate attacks from the Kali Linux VM targeting another Kali Linux VM using:
   - PowerShell payloads (offline)
   - Exploiting open ports or vulnerable services
   - Obfuscation